wstagg/n2yo-satellite-api/README.md

 ### Linux

-After clone the repository, in the terminal, cd in into the project dir and run one of the following build configuration commands.
+After cloning the repository, using the terminal, cd in into the project dir and run one of the following build configuration commands.

 Debug with python bindings: